VishnuAyyalasomayajula/DssAssignment1/README.md

 mvn clean install exec:exec
 ```

-The starter of the rmi server is `org.example.FindImpl` with maven plugin:
+The starter of the rmi server is `org.example.InvertedIndexServiceImpl` with maven plugin:
 ``` xml
 <plugin>
     <groupId>org.codehaus.mojo</groupId>